solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

       ![](media/nginx-home-default-update.png)

-12. Your configuration needs to survive a App Service restart.
+12. Your configuration needs to survive an App Service restart.
 Update the App Service Startup Command.

        - Navigate to the **Settings** section.
        - Select **Configuration**.